 Submissions will be accepted from students in 3rd through 12th grades only.

 - All submissions must be word-processed.
 Single-spaced text is acceptable.

 - Each poem must focus on the theme, “10 at MPM” (the ten signature exhibits listed above).
 Poems not focusing on one of these exhibits will not be considered.

 - Please avoid: decorative fonts, illustrations, and colored paper, which make submissions more difficult to read.

 - For complete contest details and submission guidelines, download a printable Poetry Competition Teacher Lesson Guide.

 Electronic submissions are now accepted for the Poetry Competition.
-If you would like to submit your students' work electronically, please fill out the fields below.
+If you would like to submit your students' work electronically, please enter below.
 All poems must be grouped into a single PDF or Word document, with one poem per page.
 Please be sure your contact information and grade level appears in the top right-hand corner of each page.

 Please note that we will continue to accept submissions via regular mail.
 You may mail submissions to the following address: